KevinSpook/GPC-2k25/README.md

 ## Open the script up in zen studio, do CTRL + F to open the find/replace tool. ##

-After opening the tool input XB360 and replace it with your controller.
-PS5 = PS5
-PS4 = PS4
-PS3 = PS3
-XBOX ONE = XB1

-## There are still a list of things you're going to have to replace: ##
+## Choose what controller you want to map to the script and follow instructions. ##

+## Xbox one controller: ##

-Ps4 & 5 = Replace "BACK" with "SHARE"
+Replace "XB360" with "XB1"
-XBOX ONE = Replace "BACK" with "VIEW"
+Replace "BACK" with "VIEW"
+Replace "START" with "MENU"

+Playstation 4 and 5:

+Replace "XB360" with "PS4" OR "PS5"
-Ps3 = Replace "BACK" with "SELECT"
+Replace "BACK" with "SHARE"
+Replace "LB" with "L1"
+Replace "LT" with "L2"
+Replace "LS" with "L3
+Replace "B" with "O"
+Replace "START with "OPTIONS"

-## Play station: ##
+## Play station 3 ##

+Replace "XB360" with "PS3"
+Replace "BACK" with "SELECT"
-replace "LB" with "L1"
+Replace "LB" with "L1"
-replace "LT" with "L2"
+Replace "LT" with "L2"
-replace "LS" with "L3
+Replace "LS" with "L3
-replace "B" with "O"
+Replace "B" with "O"